-For details on the Sequencer, see the FSW User Manual.
+For details on the Sequencer, see the FSW base unit user manual.

 INITiate<n>:CONTinuous on page 263

 Single Sweep / Run Single

 [RUN SINGLE] initiates a single measurement.
 If no trigger is used, data is captured for the defined Dwell Time, resulting in one or more spectrogram frames.
 Otherwise, the measurement starts after triggering and the measurement time is defined by the post- and pretrigger times.
 Can result in more than one frame.